-- distill a primary purpose into a single compelling statement by a. selecting and narrowing their own topics. b. identifying and writing argumentative thesis statements - order major points in a reasonable and convincing manner based on that purpose by 1 a. engaging in the writing process-including prewriting, outlining, drafting, and revising. b. demonstrating the relationship between the thesis and outline. c. writing formal topic and sentence outlines. d. developing an introduction, body, and conclusion for each collegiate essay. - develop ideas using appropriate argumentative rhetorical patterns by a. employing reasonable, logical argumentative strategies to support fully the thesis. b. synthesizing source materials with original thought. - employ correct diction, syntax, usage, grammar, mechanics, punctuation and spelling by a. editing and revising their essays. b. addressing issues of style and audience through revision - manage and coordinate basic information gathered from an outside source by a. critically analyzing the source materials. b. locating and using credible secondary sources. c. differentiating between opinions, facts, and inferences. d. quoting, paraphrasing, and summarizing source materials. e. documenting sources according to MLA standards through a Works Cited list and internal citations
+- By the end of this course, students will be able to - 1. distill a primary purpose into a single compelling statement by a. selecting and narrowing their own topics. b. identifying and writing argumentative thesis statements. - 2. order major points in a reasonable and convincing manner based on that purpose by a. engaging in the writing process-including prewriting, outlining, drafting, and revising. b. demonstrating the relationship between the thesis and outline. c. writing formal topic and sentence outlines. d. developing an introduction, body, and conclusion for each collegiate essay. - 3. develop ideas using appropriate argumentative rhetorical patterns by a. employing reasonable, logical argumentative strategies to support fully the thesis. b. synthesizing source materials with original thought. - 4. employ correct diction, syntax, usage, grammar, mechanics, punctuation and spelling by a. editing and revising their essays. b. addressing issues of style and audience through revision. - 5. manage and coordinate basic information gathered from an outside source by a. critically analyzing the source materials. b. locating and using credible secondary sources. c. differentiating between opinions, facts, and inferences. d. quoting, paraphrasing, and summarizing source materials. e. documenting sources according to MLA standards through a Works Cited list and internal citations